Konzisam/carbon_emissions/README.md

-This is a project in progress on vehicle carbon emissions.
+This is a project in progress on vehicle carbon emissions in Europe.

 **Tech stack**
 - Biquery